 leading to $ 2\times 2 = 4 $ linear homogeneous equations equations for the four undetermined variables, $\lbrace r, \, \tilde r, \, t, \tilde t \rbrace $.
 Let $ \mathcal M_2$ denote the $ 4 \times 4 $ matrix constructed out of the four coefficients of these four variables.
 For the equations to be consistent, we need to impose the condition $\text{det}\, \mathcal M_2 = 0 $, whose solutions give us $E=E_b$.
 After some explicit calculations, we obtain

-In comparison, the bound-state energies for a 2d electron gas is given by $E_b = k_y^2 - {V_ 0^2} / {4}$.
-From Eq.~\eqref{eqroots}, we find that for $k_y = 0 $, the bound states are given by $E_b \in \lbrace 0, \pm V_0^2 /4 \rbrace $.
+In comparison, the bound-state energies for a 2D electron gas are given by $E_b = k_y^2 - {V_ 0^2} / {4}$.
+From Eq.~\eqref{eqroots}, we find that, for $k_y = 0 $, a 2D QBCP has $E_b \in \lbrace 0, \pm V_0^2 /4 \rbrace $.
 Therefore, there are two points to observe for $k_y=0$: (1) The bound states come with zero and positive values --- in fact, the nonzero values come in pairs of $\pm |E_b|$.
 (2) There exists a bound state with $E_b = 0 $ irrespective of the value of $V_0$.
-The numerically-evaluated values of $E_b$ are shown in Fig.~\ref{figbs2d}, where the appearance of paired values in the form of $ \pm |E_b| $ is observed.
+The numerically-evaluated values of $E_b$ are shown in Fig.~\ref{figbs2D}, where the appearance of paired values in the form of $ \pm |E_b| $ is observed.
 This is no surprise because the existence of the evanescent waves reflect the existence of bound states with positive value as well.
 A point to note is that nonzero $E_b $-values exist only for $V_0 < 0 $.
 For a nonzero $\eta$, an asymmetry with-respect-to the $k_y$-axis is observed, as expected from the tilting.

-\subsection{3d QBCP}
+\subsection{3D QBCP}

-For the 3d case, we need to start with the definitions
+For the 3D case, we need to start with the definitions

 Next, the boundary conditions of

 provide us with $ 2\times 4 = 8 $ equations for the eight undetermined variables, $ \lbrace r_1 , \, r_2, \, \tilde r_1, \, \tilde r_1, \, t_1, \, t_2 , \, \tilde t_1, \, \tilde t_2 \rbrace $.
 Let $ \mathcal M_3 $ denote the $ 8 \times 8 $ matrix constructed out of the coefficients of these eight variables.
 For the equations to be consistent, we need to impose the condition $\text{det}\, \mathcal M_3 = 0 $, whose solutions give us $E=E_b$.
 After some explicit calculations, we arrive at